Using a Generic Resume? Why you should stop and what you should be doing instead

 Hey, dear job seekers!
 Are you ready to dive into a topic that could make or break your job-hunting game?
 We’re talking about the not-so-fantastic world of generic resumes.
 You know, those one-size-fits-all resumes that might seem like a time-saver, but in reality, are a ticket to the “sea of sameness.”
 Here’s why:

-While struggling to get called for interviews, I decided to audit my resume.
-After extensive research, I found out what was wrong… the hard way.
+Years ago while struggling to get called for interviews, I decided to audit my resume.
+After a deeper dive, I found out what was wrong… the hard way.

 In this article, we will talk about: